Home Log in Sign up Profile Log out

 Icche

-A colloquial form of what, replacing the standard che cosa or cosa.
-Example:
+A colloquial form of what, replacing the standard che cosa or cosa in questions.
+For example:

 Icche tu fai?